 Let Israel hope in the Lord: for with the Lord there is mercy, and with him is plenteous redemption

 And my mind turned to B, who had just stood there, and whose standing there nicely coincided with a subtle change in Mike’s passion.
 Mike kept yelling, but he struggled less.
 He wasn’t quite lunging against his friends to break free.
-He would have to go through B to get to the guy, and now, perhaps, it didn’t seem quite so necessary to get there.
+He would have to go through B to get to the guy, and now it didn’t seem as necessary to get there.
 Maybe the thought dawned on Mike that—what I knew and what everyone else there knew—no matter what, he was not going to get through B.

 And he shall redeem Israel from all his iniquities